1946 Midwest Conference football season: Lawrence

 The 1946 Lawrence Vikings football team represented Lawrence College (later renamed Lawrence University).
 In their ninth year under head coach Bernie Heselton, the Vikings compiled a 6–1–1 record (6–0 against MWC teams), won the MCAC championship, and outscored opponents by a total of 217 to 78.

 Five Lawrence players received honors on the 1946 All-Midwest Conference football team: back Carl Giordana (first team); tackle Richard Miller (first team); tackle Kenneth Bahnson (second team); guard Bob McMaster (second); and end Bill Burton (second).

 The team played its home games at Whiting Field in Appleton, Wisconsin.

 Ripon

 The 1946 Ripon Redmen football team represented Ripon College of Ripon, Wisconsin.
 In their 25th year under head coach Carl Doehling, the Redmen compiled a 4–3–1 record (3–1 against MWC teams), finished in second place in the MWC, and were outscored by a total of 131 to 109.

 Cornell

-The 1946 Cornell Rams football team represented Cornell College of Mount Vernon, Iowa.
-Led by head coach Walt S. Koch, the Rams compiled a 5–2–1 record (4–2 against MWC teams), finished in third place in the MWC, and outscored opponents by a total of 98 to 52.
+The 1946 Cornell Purple football team represented Cornell College of Mount Vernon, Iowa.
+Led by head coach Walt S. Koch, the Purple compiled a 5–2–1 record (4–2 against MWC teams), finished in third place in the MWC, and outscored opponents by a total of 98 to 52.